Reissue CDs Weekly: 10cc, Eric Clapton, Marc Almond, Johnny Thunders & the Heartbreakers | New music reviews, news & interviews

 Eric Clapton: Slowhand 35th Anniversary Edition

-Clapton was never smoochier than on Slowhand (1977), which took its title from his nickname (if you will).
+Clapton was never smoochier than on Slowhand (1977), which took its title from his nickname.
 “Wonderful Tonight”, inspired like George Harrison’s “Something” by Pattie Boyd, occludes a jaunty musical thing he had going here with Marcy Levy (later one half of Shakespears Sister), who co-wrote/sang “Lay Down Sally” and “The Core”.
 Ever eager to sponsor less wealthy songwriters, and roam the genres, Clapton tips his hat to JJ Cale (famously on “Cocaine”), Don Williams, John Martyn and Delta bluesman Arthur Crudup, who had died in 1974.
 The double-CD 35th Anniversary Deluxe Edition includes outtakes, three never before released; loveliest is “Looking at the Rain”.
 The real bonus is a 14-song live set recorded at Hammersmith Odeon the week before they entered the studio, heavily freighted with Derek & the Dominoes blues – “Key to the Highway”, “Further On Up the Road” and of course “Layla” (minus schmaltzy piano outro).
 Epic accounts of “I Shot the Sheriff” and, best of all, T-Bone Walker’s woozy “Stormy Monday” featuring Levy give this collection real heft.
 Even more so if you get the four-disc/vinyl album Super Deluxe Edition.

 Share this article